 Investment quality and sustainability

-We focus on achieving sustainable financial outcomes for customers by investing in high quality businesses, and considering long-term risks holistically.
+We focus on achieving sustainable financial outcomes for customers by investing in high quality businesses.

 We have an expansive and long-term view